Description

 The Overhead Crane Train the Trainer course is offered online so that future trainers can complete their certification at their own pace and on their own time.
 Training kits also come with an overhead crane presentation that’s suited for in-person training.

-How Long Does Trainer Certification Last?
+How Long Does Trainer Certificate Last?

 Hard Hat Training’s Overhead Crane Train the Trainer course certifies trainers for life.
 In addition, this certification does not have to go through a specific company, so trainers don’t have to be retrained if they begin work with a new company.